zshnrg/BE_KATEKIMA_TEST_ROZAN/README.md

 python main.py
 ```

+### Assignment 2 Folder
+The `Assignment 2` folder contains a backend implementation using Django Rest Framework for a warehouse stock-keeping system.

+To get started, navigate to the `Assignment 2` folder and follow the instructions provided in the `README.md` file inside that folder.

+---

-Make sure the virtual environment is activated before running the program.
+❕❕❕ Make sure the virtual environment is activated before running the program.